 Setting Explanation Display Hostcodes If you wish, you can display dimension member codes along with or instead of their descriptions throughout the dashboard.
 Knowledge Manager Click Knowledge Manager to select settings for the Knowledge Manager panel.
 Category Visibility In this area, you can control which global and private collection categories are available or "visible" in view mode.
 Power Viewers will be able to access and/or create collections within these categories, depending on their user account settings.

-Member Coloring In this area, choose specific colors to represent members in the dashboard (see page 83).
+Setting Explanation Member Coloring In this area, choose specific colors to represent members in the dashboard (see page 92).
 This allows you to apply consistent colors across multiple widgets.
 Badge Image Optionally, select an icon to represent the dashboard.
 This icon will appear in dashboard widgets (e.g., in the portal) if enabled.
 If you skip this selection, the icon will be based on the analysis type of the widget in the upper-left corner.

-Setting Explanation Export Select the format for exporting data when the user selects the Export option in a widget.
+Export Select the format for exporting data when the user selects the Export option in a widget.
 In addition to this setting, you can disable exporting for any widget in its settings.
 Allow Spawning Check this box if you want users to be able to create new widgets by clicking or double-clicking.
 Show Standard Widget Title Check this box to include the standard text describing the widget's timeframe after the widget title.
 (The widget title is defined in the widget's general settings.)
 Add Cube Name to Data Field Check this box to display the name of a data cube from which the measure originates in measure headings and the Measures area.
 Use Metric Colors on Grid Check this box to color grid headings based on the measure category (e.g., blue for volume), or clear the box to use dark gray for all measure headings across the dashboard.
-Docked Filter Panel Position Choose display options for the panel that allows users to manage filters (see page 63).
+Restrict Power Viewers from adding Measures, Bys, and Filters in View Mode To provide unlimited editing of measures, Group By dimensions, and filters in view mode, leave this box cleared.
+To limit these selections to what was built into the dashboard, check this box.
+Docked Filter Panel Position Choose display options for the panel that allows users to manage filters (see page 69).
 To disable this panel, choose Hidden .
 Open Filter Panel on Load Check this box to automatically expand the filters panel when the user opens the dashboard.
 Remove Filter Widgets from Dashboard This option removes all filter widgets from the dashboard but retains them as workspace filters, which can be accessed using the collapsible filter panel.
 This option maximizes screen space and is useful when upgrading your existing dashboards to Version 7.10+ if you want to use the new streamlined format.
 Clear Workspace Filters This option deletes all workspace filters, including global filters.